TCDP Award Recipients

 2021 IEEE TCDP Outstanding Service Award

-IEEE Computer Society Technical Committee on Distributed Processing (TCDP) has named Professor Cheng-Zhong Xu from the University of Macau as the recipient of the 2021 Outstanding Service Award.
+IEEE Computer Society Technical Community on Distributed Processing (TCDP) has named Professor Cheng-Zhong Xu from the University of Macau as the recipient of the 2021 Outstanding Service Award.
+The citation of the award to Professor Xu is for significant efforts and contributions to the distributed system research community.

 Prof. Cheng-Zhong Xu has played an excellent leadership role in distributed computing field.
 He served as the Chair of IEEE TCDP from 2015 to 2019.
 He restarted the TCDP Technical Achievement Award and created a new TCDP Service Award.
 He also formed a new Award Committee and participated all the award committee discussions.
 Prof. Cheng-Zhong Xu has participated in ICDCS program committees frequently and served as the chair of Best Paper Selection Committee in ICDCS’2021.
 He has served in the editorial boards of several distributed systems related journals, including IEEE Transactions on Cloud Computing (TCC), IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE Transactions on Computers (TC), and Journal of Parallel and Distributed Computing (JPDC).
 He served as a General Co-Chair of IEEE/ACM CCGrid 2015.